naja628/qwerasdf/manual.md

 ### grid-rsubdiv
 aliases: `grid-rsubdiv`/`grsub`
 ```
-grid-rsubdiv DIV1 ... : REPEAT1 ...: set the 'radial subdivison' of the grid. (cf manual)
+grid-rsubdiv DIV1 ... : REPEAT1 ... -> set the 'radial subdivison' of the grid.
+grid-rsubdiv N -> divide the central circle into N rings
+grid-rsubdiv N M -> subdivide each ring further into M subrings
+...
 ```

 ### grid-asubdiv
 aliases: `grid-asubdiv`/`gasub`
 ```
-grid-asubdiv DIV1 ... : REPEAT1 ...: set the 'angular subdivison' of the grid. (cf manual)
+grid-asubdiv DIV1 ... : REPEAT1 ...-> set the 'angular subdivison' of the grid.
+grid-asubdiv N -> divide the canvas into N equal angle subsectors
+grid-asubdiv N M -> divide each of the above sectors further into M subsectors
+...
 ```

 ### set-phase